richelbilderbeek/bbbq_article/revision/README.md

 > expected by chance, as they do in detail for the predicted epitopes, just
 > the presence of TMH-derived epitopes in the peptidome is noted.

-*[] same as above richel is correlating IEDB with haplotypes this will show how many are found per haplotype.
+As discussed in the response above, we replaced the epitopes obtained from two elustion studies by epitope sequences from the IEDB.
-However it will be hard to correlate as hydrophobic peptides don't fly well in mass spec and results in IEDB are therfore biased to non TMH peptides.
+However, we cannot have an a priori prediction of how many IEDB epitopes are presented, due to many biases in the IEBD protocols, among others that hydrophobic peptides don't fly well in mass spectronomy, are thus less likely to be sequenced, and are thus less likely to be in the IEBD.

 Bagag A, Jault J-M, Sidahmed-Adrar N, Réfrégiers M, Giuliani A, Le Naour F. Characterization of hydrophobic peptides in the presence of